PrabhjotKaur172/manager-live-search/manager-live-search/README.md

  c. use command 'npm install' to install the necessary Angular npm packages and other dependencies.
  d. use command 'ng serve' to run this application on local server.
  e. open link http://localhost:4200/ on any browser to check the application after running ng serve.
+ f. use command 'ng test' to run the test cases.

  4. Brief Explanation of what this application does and how: